THE KHAROUBA LAB- DEPARTMENT OF BIOLOGY, UNIVERSITY OF OTTAWA

 Honours student (2022-2023)

-Jenna is interested in evaluating the nutritional role of non-native plants in the nectar diet of monarch butterflies.
+Jenna's project evaluated the nutritional role of non-native plants in the nectar diet of monarch butterflies.

 Picture